emptyshell/virtualVncScreen/README.md

 # VirtualVncScreen
 Create a remote monitor via VNC (x11vnc)

-This scriipt is an automatization of an virtual vnc connected monitor.
+This script is an automatization of an virtual vnc connected monitor.

 Use scenario:
 * Use other device monitor as your main machine monitor